biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/Maaslin2.md

----
-title: "MaAsLin2 tutorial (with a brief introduction to R)"
+# MaAsLin2 tutorial (with a brief introduction to R)
-output: html_document
----

 MaAsLin2 is the next generation of MaAsLin (Microbiome Multivariable Association with Linear Models).